Continuous integration for Android projects

 CircleCI is popular among Android developers for several reasons: it’s quick to get started, fast to execute your builds with high parallelism, (whether native, cross- or multi-platform), and even supports running Android emulators right from CircleCI with our Android machine images.

 This article will show you how to build and test Android applications for an example project on the CircleCI platform.
-The full source code is available on GitHub - CircleCI-Public/android-testing-circleci-examples, and you can find the working pipelines in the corresponding CircleCI project.
+The full source code is available on GitHub - CIRCLECI-GWP/android-testing-circleci-examples, and you can find the working pipelines in the corresponding CircleCI project.

-To get the most out of this article you should have
+To get the most out of this article you should have:

 - Working knowledge of Android development